varshaambati/github-slideshow/_posts/0000-01-02-varshaambati.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"float like a butterfly, string like a bee"--varsha ambati Use the left arrow to go back!
+"Float like a butterfly, string like a bee"-varsha ambati Use the left arrow to go back!